Job Search Tips from a Recruiter!

 When I was in school, it was ingrained in us to send a thank you note after an interview.
 This seems to be an ancient art nowadays (and I’m considered a Millennial!).
 I would estimate that I receive less than 1 thank you note from each round of interviews that I am hiring for.
 An original and thoughtful thank you is a super easy way to demonstrate the kind of employee you will be.
 It goes a long way and can be the difference between getting a job or not, depending on the competition.

 Hope you find these job search tips helpful.
-I recommend taking advantage of the Employability Skills Virtual Webinar and Job Seeker Playbook for additional insights and resources to help you land your dream job!
+I recommend taking advantage of the Employability Skills and Essential Skills Job Seeker webinars for additional insights and resources to help you land your dream job!

 Sarah Casorso, CPHR